Rhode Island Slip and Fall Attorneys

 Non-Economic Damages

-Pain, suffering, and loss of enjoyment.
-No general cap in RI premises cases.
+Pain, suffering, and lost enjoyment of life, with no general cap in Rhode Island premises cases.

 Punitive Damages

-Available for malice/willfulness.
+Reserved for willful, malicious conduct — rare in fall cases.
 No statutory cap; constitutional limits apply.

 Property and Personal Effects